EnterpriseDB/tpa/docs/src/bdr.md

 ## Installation

-TPAexec will install the correct PGD packages, depending on the version and flavour of Postgres in use (e.g., Postgres, Postgres Extended, or EPAS).
+TPA will install the correct PGD packages, depending on the version and flavour of Postgres in use (e.g., Postgres, Postgres Extended, or EPAS).